lgeurts/lgeurts.github.io/_posts/2020-08-21-docs-as-code.md

 **Is it worth the trouble?**

 Docs differ significantly when compared to source code.
-In theory, it might look facinating to go down the “docs-as-code” approach.
-In practice things can get quite complex, especially when you are just creating software documentation in a few GitHub repos, or writing technical posts.
+In theory, it might look facinating to go down the “docs-as-code” path In practice, things can get quite rough.
+Especially when you are just creating software documentation in a few GitHub repos, or writing technical posts.
 If that's the case I suggest skipping or you should like self-punishment.

 Companies that wnat to make use of the concept should look at tools like [docToolChain](https://doctoolchain.github.io/docToolchain/) which is an implementation of the docs-as-code approach for software architecture.